 First, we had Netflix.
 A small DVD-by-mail company that turned into a streaming-TV company, Netflix, in its early days, had it all (well, almost) – popular TV shows from all the American networks, obscure films no one’s ever heard of, alongside some of the biggest blockbusters – including from Disney.

-Then, when Netflix became huge (and garnered fierce competitors like Amazon Prime Video and, in the UK, NOW TV), rival studios started noticing it.
+Then, when Netflix became huge (and garnered fierce competitors like Amazon Prime Video and, in the UK, Sky’s NOW), rival studios started noticing it.
 Including Disney.

 So, instead of selling their content to Netflix, Disney decided to join the streaming wars with their own VOD service – Disney+.